asudsc/asudsc.com/README.md

 1.  **Start developing.**

-    Navigate into your the clone directory and start the server
+    Navigate into your the clone directory, install the node modules  and then start the server.
+Using yarn is <b>highly recommended</b> instead of npm!

     ```sh
     cd asudsc.com/
+    yarn
     gatsby develop
     ```